-I also want to let you know, off the top, that many of the images I am using today are taken from a gallery install that Autumn Schnell and I curated as part of HASTAC 2019, “Decolonizing Technologies, Reprogramming Education.”
+I also want to let you know that many of the images I am using today are taken from a gallery install that Autumn Schnell and I curated as part of HASTAC 2019, “Decolonizing Technologies, Reprogramming Education.”
 With their permission, I’ve listed the names of those artists on the slides.
-If you’d like to know please come and see me after the talk.
+Please see me after the talk if you’d like to know more.

-My name is David Gaertner and I am a settler scholar and Assistant Professor in the Institute for Critical Indigenous Studies at the University of British Columbia.
-I come from German ancestry on both my mother and my father’s sides.
+I am David Gaertner, a settler scholar and Assistant Professor at the Institute for Critical Indigenous Studies at the University of British Columbia.
+I come from German ancestry on my mother’s and father’s sides.
 My dad grew up in a little farming community in Tisdale, Saskatchewan and my mom was raised on the army base that used to sit in Tsawwassen against the Point Robert’s border crossing.
 I grew up in Semiahmoo territory, in what is now known as Surrey, and I completed my undergrad, in English Literature, right here at UBC, in the late 1990s and early 2000s.

-I can also tell that when I started grad school in 2005, with the aim of studying Indigenous literature, I had no embodied sense of what it meant for me, as a white guy, to take up that research.
-I knew that I loved Thomas King and Louise Erdrich, and that the work was important.
+I can also tell that when I started grad school in 2005, intending to study Indigenous literature, I had no embodied sense of what it meant for me, as a white guy, to take up that research.
+I knew I loved Louise Halfe and Eden Robinson and the work was important.
 I hoped I could contribute to the conversation in meaningful ways and I hoped I could do good.
 I didn’t know then that hoping to do good doesn’t always mean doing good.
 That a little bit of knowledge, and a liberal agenda, can be a dangerous thing.

-Thanks to those same friend and teachers, I’ve been afforded the opportunity to think more deeply about the violence of settler colonialism and what it means to do research within it and I’d like to think my ability to write against settler colonialism and with Indigenous scholars and community members has improved over the years.
-Still, those histories will never be my own, and that I can teach and write without those burdens is a privilege that I am still learning to mobilize effectively.
+Thanks to those same friends and teachers, I’ve been afforded the opportunity to think more deeply about the violence of settler colonialism and what it means to do research within it and I’d like to think my ability to write against settler colonialism and with Indigenous scholars and community members has improved over the years.
+Still, those histories will never be my own, and I can teach and write about them without those burdens, a privilege I am still learning to mobilize effectively and ethically.

-Respecting these boundaries means coming to terms with Indigenous sovereignty—a concept I want to come back to in a couple of different ways in this morning’s talk.
-It also means not letting your feelings get hurt when you are asked to leave or to refrain from entering a space.
+Respecting these boundaries means coming to terms with Indigenous sovereignty—a concept I want to return to in a couple of different ways in this morning’s talk.
+It also means not letting your feelings get hurt when asked to leave or to refrain from entering a space.

 To paraphrase a 2018 essay by Cree poet and scholar, Billy-Ray Belcourt, which you see up here on the screen, I don’t think we’re at that point of hospitality where a non-Indigenous statement about decolonization is something that a good guest would offer, by which I mean I don’t think we have yet been welcomed to use “decolonization” as one of the DH keywords.